Continuum Robot State Estimation with Actuation Uncertainty: Linearized Error Terms

-The derivatives of $\brm{e}_{D_d}$ in (\ref{eq:tendon_factor}) are computed with a large sum/product/chain rule, via linearizing (\ref{eq:disc_wrench_geometry}) with respect to the poses.
-The other derivatives are either simple or straightforward extensions (e.g. (\ref{eq:parallel_wrench_constr}) is very similar to (\ref{eq:mechanics_factor})).
-All computation details can be found in our source code.
+The derivatives of $\brm{e}_{D_d}$ in (\ref{eq:tendon_factor}) are obtained via repeated application of the sum, product, and chain rules, by linearizing (\ref{eq:disc_wrench_geometry}) with respect to the poses.
+Other linearizations are either simple or straightforward extensions (e.g., (\ref{eq:parallel_wrench_factor}) is similar to (\ref{eq:mechanics_factor})).
+Implementation details for all of our factors, residuals, and derivatives are available at \cite{bendier}.